Airborne Wind Energy

 Geometric similarity

-Same shape but different sizes, in fact, different units (N vs m/s).
+Same shape but different scale, in fact, different units (N vs m/s).

 Uniform and constant wind